10 Best Vertical E Commerce for November 2025

 Investment Thesis

-ACV Auctions is a digital automotive marketplace with a market cap of $1,489.9M and a ValueSense quality rating of 5.6.
-The intrinsic value of $4.9 and a 1-year return of -53.7% reflect significant recent challenges.
-Revenue of $707.2M and free cash flow of $100.0M support ongoing operations.
+ACV Auctions is a digital automotive marketplace with a $1.5B market cap and a ValueSense quality rating of 5.6.
+Its intrinsic value of $4.8 and a 1-year return of -47.5% reflect significant volatility.
+ACV generated $707.2M in revenue, 30.1% revenue growth, and $100.0M in free cash flow (FCF margin 14.1%).
+Its gross margin of 57.2% is the highest in this collection, but a negative ROIC -20.9% and moderate total debt to equity 41.6% highlight profitability and leverage concerns.

 Key Catalysts